liferay/liferay-docs/develop/tutorials/articles/xx-data-upgrades-and-verifiers/creating-a-verify-process-for-your-app.markdown

 $$$

-There ya go.
+There you go.
 Now you know how to create a verification process for your app!

 ## Related Topics [](id=related-topics)